pythe/more-than-meets-the-eye/README.md

 For those who want to display their allegiance to a faction of robots in disguise - and change it at the flick of the wrist.

+##Operation

+An accelerometer "x tap" (i.e. along the axis of your wrist) will change the displayed logo.

 ##Licensing

 Images and font licensed for free use.
 Sources: